 TGbe editor: Please update the paragraph (P96L18 in D1.1) on the CS Required subfield as follows:

 The CS Required subfield of the Common Info field is set to 1 to indicate that the STAs identified in the User Info fields are required to use ED to sense the medium and to consider the medium state and the NAV in determining whether or not to respond.
 The CS Required subfield is set to 0 to indicate that the STAs identified in the User Info fields are not required to consider the medium state or the NAV in determining whether or not to respond.
-See 26.5.2.3 (Non-AP STA behavior for UL MU operation) and 26.5.2.5 (UL MU CS mechanism) for details.
+See 26.5.2.3 (Non-AP STA behavior for UL MU operation),26.5.2.5 (UL MU CS mechanism), 35.4.2.3 (Non-AP STA behavior for UL MU operation) and 35.4.2.4 (UL MU CS mechanism for EHT STAs) for details. (#4504)

 TGbe editor: Please add a NOTE to the bottom of Table 9-29d and update the two the paragraphs (P96L27 in D1.1) on this table as follows:

-The UL BW subfield of the Common Info field indicates the bandwidth in the HE-SIG-A of the HE TB PPDU and is defined in Table 9-29d (UL BW subfield encoding).
+The UL BW subfield of the HE variant (#5507) Common Info field indicates the bandwidth in the HE-SIG-A of the HE TB PPDU and is defined in Table 9-29d (UL BW subfield encoding).

 Table 9-29d—UL BW subfield encoding